 Let us know which spooky places you’d be interested in visiting in the comment section below.

 If you get peckish whilst your ghost hunting, we have a list of scrumptious and satisfying halal Korean dishes that are definitely worth the try.
 And when you’re traveling in South Korea, check out our recommendations on halal restaurants in Seoul and Busan.

-If you’re visiting South Korea and need to book a Muslim-friendly hotel, visit our South Korea country guide for Muslim travelers that also has a Qibla map and a prayer time calendar so you don’t miss your prayer.
+Also, we’ve prepared the 5 day essential Korea itinerary.
+And if need to book a Muslim-friendly hotel, visit our South Korea country guide for Muslim travelers that also has a Qibla map and a prayer time calendar so you don’t miss your prayer.

 Those who prefer to have all the travel arrangements taken care of instead, book Tripfez 5D4N fullboard Korea tour that includes Seoul, Nami island and Skiing with an experienced guide.